Single-element extensions of matroids over skew tracts: Stringent Skew Hyperfields

 \section{Stringent Skew Hyperfields}

 Stringent skew hyperfields behave in many ways like skew fields and the notions of weak and strong $F$-matroid coincide if $F$ is stringent (\cite{BP19}).
-This leads to a strengthening of Theorem~\ref{weakext.equi}, given in Theorem~\ref{DDext.equi}.
+This leads to a strengthening of Theorem~\ref{weakext.equi}, given as follows.

+\begin{thm} Let $F$ be a stringent skew hyperfield, let $\cM$ be a strong left (resp. right) $F$-matroid on $E$ with $F$-cocircuit set $\mathcal{C^*(M)}$, and let